Neighborhood Preservation Program (NPP)

 Eligible applicants, may receive one of the following loans, based on their income-level, among other factors

-Your home may not be in a Special Flood Hazard Area (SFHA), where the National Flood Insurance Program’s floodplain management regulations must be enforced.
-SFHA includes Zones A, AO, AH, A1-30, AE, A99, Ar/A1-30, AR/AE, AR, AO, AR/AH,AR/A, VO, V1-30, VE, and V. Please see www.fema.gov/flood-zones for more information.
+• Your home is not in a FEMA-designated Special Flood Hazard Area (SFHA), where the National Flood Insurance Program’s floodplain management regulations are enforced.